-- 53. CCS argued that ss 108(2) and 108A(3) of the TAA applied to allow the Commissioner to amend the Taxpayer's income tax and GST assessments.
-CCS argued that this was because: - It was of the opinion that the Taxpayer's income tax returns for the income years in dispute were fraudulent or wilfully misleading (s 108(2) of the TAA). - It considered the Taxpayer knowingly or fraudulently failed to disclose to the Commissioner all material facts necessary for determining the amount of GST payable for each GST period in dispute (s 108A(3) of the TAA). - 54.
+- CCS argued that ss 108(2) and 108A(3) of the TAA applied to allow the Commissioner to amend the assessments.
+CCS argued that this was because: - It was of the opinion that the Taxpayer's income tax returns for the income years in dispute were fraudulent or wilfully misleading (s 108(2) of the TAA). - It considered the Taxpayer knowingly or fraudulently failed to disclose to the Commissioner all material facts necessary for determining the amount of GST payable for each GST period in dispute (s 108A(3) of the TAA). - 38.
 TCO concluded that the Commissioner could increase the Taxpayer's income tax assessments.
 This was because CCS was of the opinion the Taxpayer's tax returns were fraudulent or wilfully misleading.
-There was evidence supporting CCS's opinion, including evidence showing the Taxpayer's income tax returns were filed deliberately and intentionally.
-X, as the Taxpayer's responsible officer, knew that they did not reflect the Taxpayer's true income tax position.
-There was nothing to suggest CCS did not hold the opinion or that the opinion was not honestly held. - 55.
+There was evidence supporting CCS's opinion, including evidence showing the Taxpayer's income tax returns were filed deliberately and intentionally X, and likely Y, knowing that they did not reflect the Taxpayer's true income tax position.
+There was nothing to suggest CCS did not hold the opinion or that the opinion was not honestly held. - 39.
 TCO also concluded that the Commissioner could increase the Taxpayer's GST assessments.
 This was because CCS considered that the Taxpayer knowingly or fraudulently failed to disclose to the Commissioner all material facts necessary for determining the amount of GST payable for each GST period in dispute.
-There was evidence supporting CCS's opinion including:
+There was evidence supporting CCS's opinion including: - the Taxpayer failed to disclose material facts in its GST returns, namely the true consideration it received for making taxable supplies, and - X, and likely Y as the Taxpayer's sole director, knew the Taxpayer was acting in breach of a legal obligation.

-- the Taxpayer failed to disclose material facts in its GST returns, namely the true consideration it received for making taxable supplies, and - X, as the Taxpayer's responsible officer, knew the Taxpayer was acting in breach of a legal obligation. - 56.
-Further, there was nothing to suggest CCS did not honestly hold the opinion or that CCS misdirected itself as to the legal basis on which the opinion was to be formed.
+Further, there was nothing to suggest CCS did not honestly hold the opinion or that 40.
+CCS misdirected itself as to the legal basis on which the opinion was to be formed.

-Issue 5 | Take tuarima - Whether the Taxpayer was liable for shortfall penalties for evasion
+Issue 4 | Take tuawhā - Whether the Taxpayer was liable for shortfall penalties for evasion

-- 57. Section 141E(1)(a) imposes a shortfall penalty for evasion on a taxpayer if the following requirements are satisfied:10 - The taxpayer has taken a tax position.
-A tax position is a position or approach to tax under a tax law as taken in or in respect of a tax return, income statement, or due date.11 - Taking the tax position has resulted in a tax shortfall.
-A tax shortfall is the difference between the tax effects of the correct tax position and the tax effects of the taxpayer's tax position.12 - The taxpayer has evaded the assessment or payment of tax.
+- Section 141E(1)(a) imposes a shortfall penalty for evasion on a taxpayer if the following 41. requirements are satisfied:7 - The taxpayer has taken a tax position.
+A tax position is a position or approach to tax under a tax law as taken in or in respect of a tax return, income statement, or due date.8 - Taking the tax position has resulted in a tax shortfall.
+A tax shortfall is the difference between the tax effects of the correct tax position and the tax effects of the taxpayer's tax position.9 - The taxpayer has evaded the assessment or payment of tax.
 Evasion requires an intention to avoid the assessment or payment of tax known to be chargeable: - The element of intention will be satisfied if the taxpayer knows that their action or omission will breach a tax obligation.
 There must be some blameworthy act or omission on the part of the taxpayer.
-The required intent for evasion can be inferred from surrounding circumstances and conduct.13
+The required intent for evasion can be inferred from surrounding circumstances and conduct.
+10 - Recklessness can amount to evasion and involves the conscious taking of risk.
+Recklessness will be proven where: 11 - Facts actually known to the taxpayer were such that they must have put the taxpayer on inquiry that a tax obligation may not be met.

-10 The shortfall penalty for evasion or a similar act is considered in the Interpretation Statement: Shortfall Penalty-Evasion as published in Tax Information Bulletin Vol 18, No 11 (December 2006).
+7 The shortfall penalty for evasion or a similar act is considered in the Interpretation Statement: Shortfall Penalty-Evasion as published in Tax Information Bulletin Vol 18, No 11 (December 2006).

-11 Definitions of "tax position" and "taxpayer's tax position" in s 3 of the TAA.
+8 Definitions of "tax position" and "taxpayer's tax position" in s 3 of the TAA.

-12 Definition of "tax shortfall" in s 3 of the TAA.
+9 Definition of "tax shortfall" in s 3 of the TAA.